 Being conscious of your calorie intake can help you maintain a healthy weight, or lose a few extra pounds if necessary.

-The average recommended daily caloric intake is 2200 calories for males, and 1800 calories for females.
+The average recommended daily calorie intake is 2200 Calories for males, and 1800 calories for females.
 These values are based on an average weight and physical activity of the average male and female Singaporean.
-For a more personalised and accurate caloric requirement, you would need to take into account your age, gender, height, weight, and activity level.
+For a more personalised and accurate calorie requirement, you would need to take into account your age, gender, height, weight, and activity level.
+Find out your daily recommended calories requirement with the Body Mass Index (BMI) and Calorie Calculator.

-You can download the Healthy365 app by HPB for iPhone or Android — a step tracker and food intake calculator that features an extensive database of local dishes.
+You can download the Healthy365 app by HPB for iPhone or Android — which includes an easy-to-use Meal Log tool that tracks calories across an extensive database of local dishes.

 Related: Cut 100 Calories From Your Breakfast, Lunch and Dinner Every Day